 EUROFIMA European Company for the Financing of Railroad Rolling Stock provides financing of rail rolling stock for its shareholders.
 They are mainly European rail companies.
 The company was formed in 1956 on the basis of a treaty between a number of European countries.
 On account of subsequent changes in Europe, with a gradual liberalisation of the rail market for passenger trains, the company is facing a number of challenges.
-The company's future relevance can be increased by changing its strategy and statutes.
+The company's future relevance can be increased by adapting its strategy and statutes to these changes.
 The Swedish State owns 2% of the share capital.
 The largest shareholders are Deutsche Bahn (22%), SNCF (22%) and Ferrovie dello Stato Italiane S.p.A.
 (13%).

-- During the year EUROFIMA changed its functional currency from CHF to the euro.
-It also issued its second green bond worth EUR - In 2019 lending amounted to EUR 1 336m and the loan stock increased by 1.5% to EUR 10.2bn.
-The main borrowers were Renfe, Schweizerische Bundesbahnen (SBB) and Ferrovie Dello Stato Italiane (FS).
+- EUROFIMA introduced hedge accounting during the year, ahead of the LIBOR reform.
+EUROFIMA issued the majority of its bonds under the 'Green Bond Framework'. - In 2020 lending amounted to EUR 2 908m and the loan stock increased by 7.2% to EUR 10.9bn.
+The main borrowers were Schweizerische Bundesbahnen (SBB), Renfe and Ferrovie Dello Stato Italiane (FS).

-EUROFIMA decided to pay a dividend for 2019.
-Sweden's share was CHF 208 000.
+EUROFIMA decided to pay a dividend for 2020.
+Sweden's share was EUR 120 000.